microsoft/MixedReality-UXTools-Unreal/Docs/HandMenu.md

     ![EventGraph](Images/HandMenu/Example_EventGraph.png)

-5. To test out the menu in editor, press the _Home_ key while moving a hand to put it in the flat palm pose.
+5. To test out the menu in editor, press the _Home_ key while moving a hand to put it in the flat palm pose and move the hand towards the center of the screen to trigger the gaze requirement.

     ![TestInEditor](Images/HandMenu/Example_TestInEditor.png)